Medical Device Testing: Strategies for the Best Regimen

 Strickland recommends this strategy as a way of ensuring success.

 “Statistically robust testing includes defining the appropriate statistical power (i.e., how many times/days/conditions/replicates/etc. testing should occur) that will provide statistically defensible conclusions when transitioning a technology/product from one stage to another.
-Statistically robust testing throughout the development process will identify key risks or attributes of the technology/product, and while it may be more costly than testing with limited sample size, it can be less costly than fixing problems that arise in later stages of the technology/product lifecycle as a result of not understanding a technology’s limitations.”
+Statistically robust testing throughout the development process will identify key risks or attributes of the technology/product, and while it may be more costly than testing with a limited sample size, it can be less costly than fixing problems that arise in later stages of the technology/product lifecycle as a result of not understanding a technology’s limitations.”

 By answering these questions in advance —and defining the relevant statistical power—teams can reach sound, science-backed conclusions that will increase the chances of speedy regulatory approval.